City trip Europe Scandinavia

 Wat te doen in Oslo - Vippa

 Oslo is a wonderful city for walking.
 The waterside between the castle and the opera is a particularly nice stretch to explore.
-On it, you’ll find Vippa: an old warehouse full of graffiti, where a whole bunch of food trucks sell street food from all over the world.
-A little further, across from the opera, there’s a raft floating made out of recycled materials.
+On it, you’ll find Vippa: an old warehouse covered in graffiti, where a whole bunch of food trucks sell street food from all over the world.
+A little further, across from the opera, there’s a raft made of recycled material floating in the docks.
 There’s a makeshift sauna on it you can book with eleven of your friends, and when you’re done sweating you can jump straight into the Oslofjord to cool down.
 Regular old sauna too boring for you?
 Get yourself to SALT then.
 This is a temporary art project where concerts and parties are held.
-Their most spectacular installation however, is a sauna that can accommodate up to 80 people, who can then watch a movie on a cinema screen.
+Their most spectacular installation however, is a sauna that can accommodate up to 80 people, who can then all watch a movie on a cinema screen together.
 Watching The Day After Tomorrow or Alive! while the sweat is pouring off your brow sounds like a total treat.
 Don’t forget your bathing suit though.
-SALT allows kids in the sauna, so behave and keep your dirty bits covered.
+SALT is all ages allowed, so behave and keep your stuff covered.
 We’re not in Finland here.

 You Might Also Like